emilymclean/kicad-pdf/README.md

 # KicadPDF Action

-Generates a CSV BOM for a specified schematic
+Generates a PDF for specified Kicad files

 ## Inputs